resource-watch/slate/source/includes/api/_metadata.md

 Filter        | Description                                                                  | Accepted values
 ------------- | ---------------------------------------------------------------------------- | -------------------------------------------
-application   | Application associated with the metadata entity                              | any valid text language      | Language of the metadata entity                                              | any valid text
+application   | Application associated with the metadata entity.
+Read more about this field [here](/index-rw.html#applications). | any valid text language      | Language of the metadata entity                                              | any valid text

 > Finding metadata by ids for a dataset